maker-shihab/book-catalog-client/README.md

-# book-catalog-client
+# Book Catalog Client

-Book Catalog Client is a Git repository that houses a user-friendly application for managing and organizing your personal book collection, offering an intuitive interface for cataloging and tracking your literary treasures.
+## Introduction

+The Book Catalog Client is the user interface for the Book Catalog Application, providing a seamless way to explore and manage your book collection.

+## Live Demo

+You can view a live demo of the application here: [Live Demo](https://superb-tarsier-7c3ae2.netlify.app/)

+## Overview

+The Book Catalog Client is the user interface for the Book Catalog Application.
+It allows users to browse, search, and interact with the catalog of books.
+This project is built using technologies like React, Redux, and more.